OWASP/www-chapter-san-juan/index.md

 layout: col-sidebar
 title: OWASP San Juan
-tags: example-tag
+tags: owasp-san-juan, owasp-san-juan-chapter, owasp-sj, owasp-pr
-region: Central America
+region: Caribbean
 meetup-group:

 ---

-## OWASP San Juan

 Welcome to the OWASP San Juan Homepage.
-Follow Chapter news on [Twitter](https://twitter.com/owaspsanjuan) and [Facebook](https://www.facebook.com/OWASPSanJuan/).
+Follow Chapter news on [Twitter](https://www.twitter.com/owaspsanjuan) and [LinkedIn](https://www.linkedin.com/company/owaspsanjuan/).

+If you live in **Puerto Rico** (or otherwise), and are interested in, or actively involved in **Cybersecurity**, **please** get in touch with us through any of our social channels for more information.
+Students of _University of Puerto Rico_ ([UPR](https://www.uprrp.edu/)), reach out to us as well!
+We are looking to build a strong community of cybersecurity professionals and students in the San Juan area.

-If you live in Puerto Rico, a student at the University of Puerto Rico, and / or are interested in joining our chapter, please reach out to use via the contact info provided in [info.md](https://github.com/OWASP/www-san-juan/info.md) or [leaders.md](https://github.com/OWASP/www-san-juan/leaders.md)
+Please reach out to use via the contact info provided in [info.md](https://www.github.com/OWASP/www-san-juan/info.md) or [leaders.md](https://www.github.com/OWASP/www-san-juan/leaders.md)

 We look forward to kicking off our first line of events towards the beginning of 2023, so stay tuned for event details!
 Happy Hacking!